jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Nice to Meet You, Stargazer

 You're the hero!
 You're the one who can bring happy lives to Main Street.
 Do a sit-up and eat a banana, you just upgraded society's heatlh statistics.
+Walk to a friends house, you've lowered traffic and socialized your community.
 It's my mission to make you realize you're the player god capable of so much more.

 That's why, whoever you are, and wherever you are on this Earth, I'm calling you Stargazer.
-It's a name in honor of ancestors like Copernicus, Bruno, and Galileo who toppled Darth King by looking up at the stars and asking questions.
+It's a name in honor of ancestors like Copernicus, Bruno, and Galileo who toppled Darth King by simply looking up at the stars and asking questions.
 These giants took on the responsibility to advance civilization and let evolution deal with the naysayers.

 You can topple Darth Blockbuster.
 Not only do you already wield much power with eReadesrs, smartphones, and hi-speed internet, you hold the strongest lever of power ever.
 From hospital cleaners to internet technical support, from civil engineers to claims adjusters, you are at the frontline—the place that creates political power.

 I'm being very serious.
 Remember when I said, "power is to politics what money is to finance".
 Well being on the frontline is why you're so important Stargazer.
 Only you know the exact tools we need to finish the Internet Age upgrade.
 The daily pain of real work gives you knowledge.
 Knowledge makes you powerful—a power Darth Blockbuster will never have.
-Realize that while you're taking hold of the new levers of power, all the antagonists can do is play defense because they don't want to work for a living.
+Meetings and huddles don't teach anything.
+So, while you're taking hold of the new levers of power, all the antagonists can do is play defense.

 That's why you, Stargazer, are the hero of Techvolution.
 That's the way it should be.
 Average Joes and Janes are always the heroes.
 Luke Skywalker, Princess Leia, Neo, and Cinderella were all regular people.
 Heroes aren't born.
 They're stargazers, dreamers, believers, and achievers.
 They become heroes when they step up to defeat the bad guys.
 I'm like Obi-Wan Kenobi, Morpheus, or the fairy godmother, merely a guide to teaching you how to overcome the villains.
 So, the time is now, Stargazer, to leave the farm and join the rebellion.